learnbyexample/Command-line-text-processing/gnu_grep.md

 * Word search using `-w` option
     * word constitutes of alphabets, numbers and underscore character
+* This will ensure that given patterns are not surrounded by other word characters
+    * this is slightly different than using word boundaries in regular expressions
 * For example, this helps to distinguish `par` from `spar`, `part`, etc

 ```bash